-- In the case of an irrevocable trust, where there is some circumstance under which payment can be made to, or for the benefit of the individual or spouse, regardless of when the distribution can be made, the following rules apply: - (1)An actual payment of trust income made to, or for the benefit of the individual or spouse shall be treated as income to that person, in accordance with Article 10. - (2)An actual payment from the trust principal made to, or for the benefit of the individual or spouse, shall be treated as income to that person, in accordance with Article 10. - (3) Any portion of trust income that could be paid to, or for the benefit of the individual or spouse, but is not shall be treated in accordance with the following. - (a) If the terms of the trust state that undistributed trust income is principal/corpus, then review these procedures for the treatment for principal/corpus. - (b) If the terms of the trust state that undistributed trust income remains trust income, then treat as available property. - (4) Any portion of trust principal that could be paid to, or for the benefit of the individual or spouse, but is not shall be treated as available property of that person. - (5) Any portion of trust principal or trust income that must be paid in the future. to or for the benefit of the individual or spouse, shall be treated as available property of that person regardless of when payment is, or can be made. - (6) Any actual payment of trust principal, which is not made to or for the benefit of the individual or spouse shall be treated as a transferred asset. - Any actual payment(s) of trust income, which is not made to, or for the (7)benefit of the individual or spouse, shall be treated as a transferred asset.

-Mr. Baker establishes an irrevocable trust, with a principal of \$100,000, on March 1, 1994, enters a nursing facility on November 15, 1994, and applies for Medi-Cal on February 15, 1995.
+- a.
+In the case of an irrevocable trust, where there is some circumstance under which payment can be made to, or for the benefit of the individual or spouse, regardless of when the distribution can be made, the following rules apply: - (1) An actual payment of trust income made to, or for the benefit of the individual or spouse shall be treated as income to that person, in accordance with Article 10. - (2) An actual payment from the trust principal made to, or for the benefit of the individual or spouse, shall be treated as income to that person, in accordance with Article 10. - (3) Any portion of trust income that could be paid to, or for the benefit of the individual or spouse, but is not shall be treated in accordance with the following. - (a) If the terms of the trust state that undistributed trust income is principal/corpus, then review these procedures for the treatment for principal/corpus. - (b) If the terms of the trust state that undistributed trust income remains trust income, then treat as available property (pursuant to Section 50402 (b)-(f) except that subsection (e) does not apply to annuities purchased on or after August 11, 1993.) - (4) Any portion of trust principal that could be paid to, or for the benefit of the individual or spouse, but is not shall be treated as available property (pursuant to Section 50402 (b)-(f) except that subsection (e) does not apply to annuities purchased on or after August 11, 1993) of that person. - (5) Any portion of trust principal or trust income that must be paid in the future, to or for the benefit of the individual or spouse, shall be treated as available property (pursuant to Section 50402 (b)-(f) except that subsection (e) does not apply to annuities purchased on or after August 11, 1993) of that person regardless of when payment is, or can be made. - (6) Any actual payment of trust principal, which is not made to or for the benefit of the individual or spouse shall be treated as a transferred asset. - (7) Any actual payment(s) of trust income, which is not made to, or for the benefit of the individual or spouse, shall be treated as a transferred asset. - Example: Mr. Baker establishes an irrevocable trust, with a principal of \$100,000, on March 1, 1994, enters a nursing facility on November 15, 1994, and applies for Medi-Cal on February 15, 1995.
 Under the terms of the trust, the trustee has complete discretion in disbursing funds from the trust.
 Each month, the trustee disburses \$100 as an allowance to Mr. Baker, and \$500 to a property management firm for the upkeep of Mr. Baker's home, from the trust income.
-On June 15, 1994, the trustee gives \$50,000 from the trust principal to Mr. Baker's brother.
+On June 15, 1994, the trustee gives \$50,000 from the trust principal to Mr. Baker's brother. - Discussion: The \$50,000 trust principal remaining after the gift to Mr. Baker's brother, is considered to be available property (pursuant to Section 50402 (b)-(f) except that subsection (e) does not apply to annuities purchased on or after

-The \$50,000 trust principal is considered to be available property because the trustee has discretion to disburse the entire amount.
+August 11, 1993) because the trustee has discretion to disburse the entire amount.
 Therefore, there is some circumstance under which payment can be made to, or for the benefit of the individual or spouse.